 Let’s face it: When you follow a plant-based whole foods diet, there are some things you miss.
 I’m not talking about rich desserts and fried snacks.
-What I sometimes miss is convenience of packaged foods, especially the ease of pulling a veggie burger out of the freezer and cooking it in the microwave in under two minutes.
+What I sometimes miss is the convenience of packaged foods, especially the ease of pulling a veggie burger out of the freezer and cooking it in the microwave in under two minutes.
 That’s why I decided to create a faster, easier black bean burger.

 Maybe I shouldn’t be confessing this on my food blog, but the older I get, the less time I want to spend cooking.
 Often, it’s just a mental hurdle—once I decide what I want to make and get into the kitchen, I enjoy putting a meal together, especially if my husband is available to help with the chopping.